 How and when can folks contact you: We really prefer e-mail contact, since it makes it much easier for us to contact back.
 You can e-mail us at:

 Our phone number (preferably after 7 p.m. and before 10 p.m.) is 972-872-9346.

 How and when to see cats & kittens up for adoption: www.merlinshope.petfinder.com

-This is where Merlin's Hope can upload pictures of cats available for adoption and rescue.
+This is where anyone involved in Texas cat rescue can view or upload pictures of cats available for adoption and rescue.